Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool computes cross-sectional areas at evenly spaced planes along an axis, and it distinguishes itself from siblings like 'measure' or 'shape_compare' by specifying the exact output and use cases.
+Clearly states the tool computes cross-sectional areas at evenly spaced planes along an axis.
+It specifies the verb 'Compute' and resource 'cross-sections', and distinguishes from sibling tools like 'measure' or 'shape_compare' which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.